 You’re also able to utilize the game to reinforce larger values, like the importance of working together and the idea of not quitting just because something is hard.
 The American Academy of Pediatrics recommends, “It’s a good way to demonstrate good sportsmanship and gaming etiquette.”
 It also provides a chance for you to have fun with your child.

-“Don’t just monitor children online, interact with them – you can understand what they are doing and be a part of it,” according to recommendations from the American Academy of Pediatrics (AAP).
+“Don’t just monitor children online, interact with them – you can understand what they are doing and be a part of it,” according to recommendations from the AAP.

 Video games will almost inevitably be part of your child’s life.
 They may also be an opportunity to connect and help your child navigate their role as a digital citizen.